rhtconsulting/puppet-jboss_admin/README.md

 This module manages the resources within a running Jboss Wildfly (>= 7) or EAP (>= 6) container.
-For now it does not install the container, please refer to [example42/puppet-jboss](https://github.com/example42/puppet-jboss) for a puppet module which handles initial Jboss installation.
+For now it does not install the container, please refer to [example42/puppet-jboss](https://github.com/example42/puppet-jboss) for a puppet module which handles initial JBoss installation.

 This module can be used to configure any resource which can be managed from the Jboss CLI, including but not limited to: